SysdigDan/aio-secure-image-scanning/README.md

         -t <TEXT>  [optional] Specify timeout for image analysis in seconds.
-Defaults to 300s. (ex: -t 500) -R <PATH>  [optional] Download scan result pdf in a specified local directory (ex: -R /staging/reports) -C         [optional] Delete the image from Sysdig Secure if the scan fails -src_creds <TEXT>  [optional] Specify registry credentials.
+Defaults to 300s. (ex: -t 500) -R <PATH>  [optional] Download scan result pdf in a specified local directory (ex: -R /staging/reports) -C         [optional] Delete the image from Sysdig Secure if the scan fails -o         [optional] Use this flag if targeting onprem sysdig installation -src_creds <TEXT>  [optional] Specify registry credentials.
 Use USERNAME[:PASSWORD] for accessing the registry -auth_file <PATH>  [optional] path of the authentication file, using auth.json.
 ```